Starting a business

-As well as establishing the structure of your business, there are several other issues you’ll need to consider.
+As well as establishing the structure of your business, there are several other issues you will need to consider.

 Sourcing market information

-Obviously you’ll want to know as much as you can about the market and opportunities for your business.
+Obviously you will want to know as much as you can about the market and opportunities for your business.
 Statistics New Zealand has a wide range of online information tables and tools that can help.

 Check local authority rules

 Before setting up with premises, check with your local council.
 Each territorial authority has its own rules and regulations about what business activity is allowed in different areas.
-For instance, it is unlikely that you’d be able to run an automotive repair business in a residential area.
+For instance, it is unlikely that you would be able to run an automotive repair business in a residential area.